kaiwalya-mi/kaiwalya-mi/README.md

 ## 🚀 About Me

-Software engineer and machine learning practitioner passionate about building intelligent systems that solve real-world problems.
-I blend strong technical foundations with creative problem-solving to develop innovative AI solutions.
-Consistently pushing the boundaries of what's possible by leveraging cutting-edge technologies.
+Data science professional and analytics enthusiast passionate about transforming complex data into actionable insights that drive real-world impact.
+I combine strong technical skills with business acumen to design data-driven solutions, uncover trends, and support strategic decision-making.
+Always exploring the boundaries of what’s possible by applying advanced analytics, machine learning, and visualization tools to solve meaningful business problems.
 - 🔭 Currently working on advanced multimodal AI systems
 - 🌱 Exploring the intersection of large language models and problem solving
 - 💡 Turning complex data challenges into elegant solutions